PrabhanjanJois/Box-Model-solutions-CC/README.md

  \
  -->Box-model-3 []

-The snapshots of the outputs are uploaded and can found in <b> SnapShots <b> Folder above in the repo.
+The snapshots of the outputs are uploaded and can found in <b> SnapShots </b> Folder above in the repo.